cloro

 DIY (Python + Playwright + residential proxies)

-- Residential proxies at the small-team tier: 10,000 keywords × 30 days = 300,000 SERP requests/month.
-With n=100 deprecated, that’s 3,000,000 page-loads/month at top-100 depth (or 300,000 if you only need top-10).
-Average ~80 KB per rendered SERP = roughly 24 GB/month bandwidth at top-10, 240 GB/month at top-100.
-Per aimultiple’s 2026 pricing survey, small-volume residential rate is $5–8/GB. $150–$400/month at top-10 depth; $1,200–$1,920/month at top-100 depth.
+• Residential proxies: 10,000 keywords × 30 days = 300,000 requests/month, or 3,000,000 page-loads at top-100 depth.
+At ~80 KB per rendered SERP that’s ~24 GB/month at top-10 and ~240 GB at top-100.
+Per aimultiple’s 2026 pricing survey, small-volume residential runs $5–8/GB — so $150–$400/month at top-10 depth, or $1,200–$1,920 at top-100 depth.

-- Server compute for headless browsers (Playwright is RAM-hungry): 2× medium-tier cloud instances = $80–$150/month.
+• Server compute for RAM-hungry headless browsers — $80–$150/month.

-Managed SERP API (e.g., cloro, SerpApi, DataForSEO)
+Managed SERP API

 The honest comparison

-The DIY-vs-buy delta widened sharply after n=100.
+The DIY-vs-buy delta widened sharply after &num=100.
 Before September 2025, a small team could plausibly justify DIY for top-100 tracking at moderate volume.
-After n=100, the bandwidth multiplier alone pushes DIY infrastructure costs above managed API pricing at almost every scale below true enterprise volume.
+After it, the bandwidth multiplier alone pushes DIY infrastructure above managed API pricing at almost every scale below true enterprise volume.
+Unless you sell scraping technology or have a strategic reason to keep the whole stack in-house, buying the managed layer is the right call.

 How to choose: a working decision tree